-The Flexible Electronics for Sustainable Technologies is a newly established research group in the Mechanical and Aerospace Engineering Department.
+The Flexible Electronics and Sustainable Technologies is a newly established research group in the Mechanical and Aerospace Engineering Department.

-The aim of FEST is to link the development of novel devices and materials with emerging energy applications that require enhanced reliability, mechanical flexibility, large-area, and low-power consumption.
+The aim of FEST is to link the development of novel, hierarchical materials with emerging energy applications that require enhanced reliability, mechanical flexibility, large-area, and low-power consumption.
 This effort will lead towards developing truly sustainable technologies based on conformable soft devices.

 Some of our current projects include the development of: